-The claims are administered by the U.S. Bureau of Land Management ("BLM") on federally owned lands.
+The claims are administered by the BLM on federally owned lands.
 The unpatented mining claims (new and historic) are all in good standing with all holding fees paid for the current year.
 The claims must also be maintained by ensuring that the claim posts and location notices are properly upright and visible.